Open-SAI/rhGym/README.md

 ### Git / github
 - Init local new repo ```$ git init```

+### Basics
+- A container is an encapsulated process with his runtime dependencies (independents libraries from the host operating system)
+- Container image layers are immutable
+- The container engine add a writable layer for runtime file modifications
+- Container are ephemeral (writable layer disappears in the container removing)
+- Open Container Initiative (OCI) is the governance organization to standards in the containers world

 ### Podman
 Podman: tool to pods, containers and images management:
 - ```podman -v``` &rarr; podman version